 - Steve Fetter, Associate Provost and Dean of the Graduate School

-- Ryan Long, Associate Dean for Academic Standards and Policies
+- Brooke Fisher Liu, Associate Dean for Academic Standards and Policies

 - Elizabeth Beise, Associate Provost, Academic Planning and Programs, Provost's Representative